Lecture – Examining the Evidence for ‘Evidence-Based’ Therapy

-Presented by Jonathan Shedler, PhD, University of California San Francisco – Adam Corneel Major Teachers in Psychotherapy Lecture
+Presented by Jonathan Shedler, PhD, University of California San Francisco – The Adam Corneel Major Teachers in Psychotherapy Lecture

 Evidence-based therapies—brief, manualized therapies, usually involving cognitive behavior therapy (CBT)—are widely promoted as the gold standard of care.
 Research literature and stories in the mainstream press consistently present evidence-based therapy as scientifically proven to be extremely effective in addressing conditions such as depression, panic disorder, and PTSD.

 But is evidence-based therapy as effective as the studies indicate?

 - Discussion of why research on evidence-based therapy and empirically supported therapy (e.g., manualized CBT) demonstrates that these therapies are ineffective for most patients